Outlook Performance Issues When There are too Many Items or Folders in Cached Mode

 • Once you have found and confirmed the folders having too many mail items, click the General tab and then click Clear Offline Items.

-• Click OK and restart Outlook.
+• This will remove the offline mail items.
+Click OK and restart Outlook.

 You may also open the Calendar properties to Clear Offline Items from the Calendar folder.

-Compact OST File
+Method 6: Compact OST File

 Compacting the OST file removes the white space from the file left behind by the deleted mail items or folders.
 Thus, it does not reduce the mail items or folders but can help lower the OST file size, which may improve the Outlook performance.
+The steps are as follows:

 • Close Outlook and open Control Panel.

-• Search and click on the Mail
+• Search and click on the Mail.

 • Click Data Files…